Rediscovering the Roots of Democracy: From Ancient Greece to the European Union

 Description

-This course aims to familiarize teachers with the concept of democracy by looking back at its history, starting from its first appearing in ancient Athens.
+This course aims to familiarize teachers with the concept of democracy by looking back at its history, starting from its first appearance in ancient Athens.

 During the course, participants will discuss the differences between Greek democracy and modern democratic systems, and learn how ancient Greek democracy contributed to modern societies, cities, and way of life.